cheery/spirthon/DEV.md

 ## The Annotator

 I am not entirely aware of which rules the annotator should use in its fixed point computation.
 I'm sure I will figure out something next week.
 It looks like that annotators work would become easier if I eliminate the variables and assignments early.

+Sleeping over it, I figured the annotator mostly cannot work backwards in the flow graph because the python operations and calls depend on the arguments passed into them.

+## SSA Construction

+I coded abstract interpreter to emit assignment operations, but realised it doesn't need to do that.
+It's enough to mark into the block which variables it defined.

+If it turns out that python holds stack values on branching, it'll be necessary to insert Local -objects for every stack value that passes a block boundary.
+Refrain implementing that until it's needed.

+Once there's an interest to provide loops and conditionals phi-nodes need to be inserted.
+When doing that, remember the block.defines may contain Local -objects.